the process for joining our community

 - Joan Chittister, Wisdom Distilled from the Daily |

-If prolonged prayer and discussion seem to indicate a monastic calling, the candidate may then become a Postulant and be assigned a mentor.
+Postulant: After prolonged prayer and further discernment, the candidate may then become a Postulant and be assigned a mentor.
 The postulancy is a time to “get your big toe wet” by working with a mentor and praying with the community.

-The timeframe for being in the postulancy generally lasts between a few weeks and two or three months.
-This is a time of discernment, for both the person and the community, to seek some clarity about whether God is indeed leading that person to a vocation in St. Brigid’s Monastery.
+The postulancy generally lasts two to three months.
+This is a time of continued discernment for the person and the community to seek further clarity about whether God is indeed leading the postulant to a vocation in Saint Brigid’s Monastery.

-The timeframe for being in the postulancy generally lasts between a few weeks and two or three months.
-This is a time of discernment, for both the person and the community, to seek some clarity about whether God is indeed leading that person to a vocation in St. Brigid’s Monastery.
+The postulancy generally lasts two to three months.
+This is a time of continued discernment for the person and the community to seek further clarity about whether God is indeed leading the postulant to a vocation in Saint Brigid’s Monastery.

 Monastic life is a marathon not a sprint.